aspose-email/Aspose.Email-Documentation/en/net/developer-guide/working-with-outlook-storage-files/managing-messages-in-pst-files/_index.md

 ## **Identifying MAPI Item Types**

-The [MapiItemType](https://reference.aspose.com/email/net/aspose.email.mapi/mapiitemtype/) enum represents a MAPI item type that can be explicitly converted into an object of the corresponding class derived from the [IMapiMessageItem](https://reference.aspose.com/email/net/aspose.email.mapi/imapimessageitem/#imapimessageitem-interface)interface.
+The [MapiItemType](https://reference.aspose.com/email/net/aspose.email.mapi/mapiitemtype/) enum represents a MAPI item type that can be explicitly converted into an object of the corresponding class derived from the [IMapiMessageItem](https://reference.aspose.com/email/net/aspose.email.mapi/imapimessageitem/#imapimessageitem-interface) interface.
 This way users can avoid checking the [MessageClass](https://reference.aspose.com/email/net/aspose.email.mapi/imapimessageitem/messageclass/) property value before message conversion.

 The following code sample shows how to define a type for the item to be converted: